 ABOUT NAT

 I graduated with a triple 1st from the University of Cambridge, with a MCantab in Natural Sciences (zoology) and MPhil in History and Philosophy of Science.
 I earned two college scholarships and my final year zoology dissertation was awarded the 'Oxford University Prize for Excellence in Biosciences'.
-I have just completed a PhD at Cambridge on the natural histories of monstrous exotic animals in the Renaissance.
-I am located in Islington in London.
+I completed a PhD at Cambridge on the natural histories of monstrous exotic animals in the Renaissance.
+I am located in London.

 This background gives my biology teaching an exciting and engaging undercurrent for students, while also being highly focused on the nuts and bolts of how to get the best possible marks in exams.
 I love helping students grow in their ability to understand biology at a deeper level, not just learn the facts on their course.